 Key stage 3 Homework

-Each unit has a three-week project as homework.
-The project will have three discrete units (one per week) that will complement and consolidate the learning undertaken in lessons.
+Each week there is a Doddle quiz set for homework that will complement and consolidate the learning undertaken in lessons.

 BBC bitesize: http://www.bbc.co.uk/education/subjects/zng4d2p